changtime247/SpellAMoji/README.md

 ## [Spell A 'Moji](https://www.spellamoji.com)

-Your favorite emojites.
+Your favorite emojis.
 Spell them, learn them and collect them.

 ---

 ### Purpose

-- Simple app using unicode to help early readers and non-native-English-speakers of any age to learn how to spell.
+- Simple app to help early readers and non-native-English-speakers of any age to learn how to spell.
 - Filter words by easy and hard difficulty levels (length 5 and under, length 6+) respectively.

 ---